zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 customBlockquoteStyle = true
 ```
 * Optional (but **recommended**, so that your blockquotes are formatted nicely)
-* If set to true, this will use custom blockquote styles
+* If set to `true`, this will use custom blockquote styles
 * See [blockquote](#blockquote)

 ### Post Summary